Antique Jewelers Work Bench or Cabinet

 The Jeweler’s Work Bench

-For centuries jewelers sat at their workbench as they crafted beautiful jewelry from precious metals and gemstones.
+For centuries, jewelers sat at their workbench as they crafted beautiful jewelry from precious metals and gemstones.
 Surrounded by the tools of their craft, their work benches often had many small compartments to store all of the things needed for jewelry making and repair.

-As years passed and times changed, the art of the bench jeweler took a back seat to mass-produced jewelry and jewelry names that were advertised heavily.
+As years passed and times changed, the art of the bench jeweler took a back seat to mass-produced jewelry and jewelry names that were heavily advertised.
 Many jewelry store owners, who were the bench jewelers of their stores, stopped handcrafting unique pieces and stepped into the front of their stores to sell pre-made jewelry to their customers.
 For the most part, their workbenches remained unoccupied with the exception of jewelry repairs and the occasional hand-crafted piece.

 Over the last several decades, there has been a resurgence of bench jewelers and their highly specialized art.
-Sitting at their workbench, these jewelry artists are often located in full view of the customers, including the jewelry store’s front window.
-A bench jeweler must be adept at many skills including:
+Sitting at their workbench, these jewelry artists are often located in full view of the customers, including the jewelry store's front window.
+A bench jeweler must be adept at many skills, including:

 • Jewelry fabrication